CharlieArmstrongDev/charliearmstrongdev/docs/tech-stack.md

 - **Next/Image**: A built-in image optimization component in Next.js that automatically optimizes images for faster loading times.
 - **Dynamic Imports**: Used for loading heavy components only when needed, improving initial load performance.
 - **Vercel Analytics**: Integrated for performance monitoring and insights into user interactions.
+- **Optimized Dependencies**: Using latest versions of critical dependencies (esbuild v0.25.5, undici v7.10.0) to ensure security and performance.

 ## Development Tools